Stock Spotlight: Monash IVF Group Limited (ASX:MVF)

 - High barriers to entry with unique expertise and assets.
 40-year heritage of leadership in science and innovation in ARS and women’s imaging, coupled with the depth of experience from the doctors and clinical team which will continue to underpin MVF’s future growth and maintain treatment success rates.

-- Aging Australian population and increased age of mothers (especially with the trend of more females choosing career over family until their early thirties) will provide favourable demographic tailwinds.
+- Aging Australian population and increased age of mothers (especially with the trend of more females choosing career over family until their early thirties) will provide favorable demographic tailwinds.

 - Potential earnings diversification and growth via international expansion and increased presence in diagnostics.